pyeve/cerberus/docs/index.rst

 '''''
 .. versionadded:: 0.0.3

 Only applies to string fields.
-If ``False``, validation will fail if the value is empty.
+If ``False`` validation will fail if the value is empty.
 Defaults to ``True``. ::

     >>> schema = {'name': {'type': 'string', 'empty': False}}